vickjoeobi/nrw-html-and-css-2021-spring/lesson8/index.md

 # Homework

-- Use the other CSS simple selectors to achieve the same result from the exercise in this class.
 - Use internal CSS and Inline CSS to achieve the same result from the exercise in this class.

 # Resources